 Bioethics, Philosophy of Neuroscience, Consciousness

-Andrew Peterson is an Assistant Professor (2016-Present) in the Institute for Philosophy and Public Policy at George Mason University, an Affiliate Researcher at Penn Memory Center UPenn (2020-Present), a Guest Researcher (in residence) at the National Institutes of Health Department of Bioethics (2019-Present), and a Greenwall Faculty Scholar (2018-2021).
+Andrew Peterson is an Assistant Professor (2016-Present) in the Institute for Philosophy and Public Policy at George Mason University, an Affiliate Researcher at Penn Memory Center UPenn (2020-Present), a Guest Researcher at the National Institutes of Health Department of Bioethics (2019-Present), and a Greenwall Faculty Scholar (2018-2021).
 Previously, he was a Crest Fellow at the Potomac Institute for Policy Studies in Washington D.C.
 (2017) and a Vanier Canada Graduate Scholar in the Rotman Institute of Philosophy and The Brain and Mind Institute at the University of Western Ontario, Canada (2013-2016).

 Dr. Peterson’s research centers on bioethics and the philosophy of neuroscience, with specialization in ethical and epistemological issues related to the scientific study of consciousness.
 This work has been funded by the Vanier CGS program, the Canadian Institutes for Health Research, and the Greenwall Foundation.

 Buckwalter W, Peterson A. (2020).
 Public attitudes toward resource allocation in the Covid-19 pandemic.
 Plos One.
 Forthcoming.

 Peterson A, Aas S, Wasserman D. (2020).
 What justifies the allocation of health care resources to patients with disorders of consciousness.
 AJOB-Neuroscience.
 Forthcoming.

 Goldstein CE, Peterson A. (2020) Is it unethical to publish data from Chinese transplant research?
 Journal of Medical Ethics.
 Forthcoming.